5/7/2025

 Andrew Semple

 Good morning.
 Congrats on the Q1 results.
 My first question is just on the robustness of the supply chain with respect to tariffs and potential tariff interruptions that we might see here.
-Do you have any concerns on any of your product categories, resourcing, packaging, and other materials as it relates to risks around tariffs or feeling pretty good about how truly this position is?
+Do you have any concerns on any of your product categories with sourcing, packagings, and other input materials as it relates to risks around tariffs, or are you feeling pretty good about how truly this decision is about to be made?

 speaker